datacyclist/churn42/README.md

 # predictive model

+## model building

 - The data is not too big and complex, I'll just go with a glm here.
 - The principle would be pretty much the same for other models.
     - Take all the predictors above (or maybe a subset, I could refine this further)
     - Train the model to predict churn on a training set.
     - Calculate model accuracy on the test set.
 - The baseline accuracy that I would have to beat is 73% (predicting *churn=no* all the time).

 <img alt="model summary" src="figs/20220205_modelsummary-glm.png?raw=true" width="500">